-- Firms of a country or goods manufactured in a country may be excluded if (i) as a matter (a) of law or official regulation, the Borrower's country prohibits commercial relations with that country, provided that the Bank is satisfied that such exclusion does not preclude effective competition for the supply of goods or works required, or (ii) by an act of compliance with a decision of the United Nations Security Council taken under Chapter VII of the Charter of the United Nations, the Borrower's country prohibits any import of goods from, or payments to, a particular country, person, or entity.
-Where the Borrower's country prohibits payments to a particular firm or for particular goods by such an act of compliance, that firm may be excluded. - (b) A firm which has been engaged by the Borrower to provide consulting services for the preparation or implementation of a project, and any of its affiliates, shall be disqualified from subsequently providing goods and works or services (see footnote 3) resulting from or directly related to the firm's consulting services for such preparation or implementation.
-This provision does not apply to the various firms (consultants, contractors, or suppliers) which together are performing the contractor's obligations under a turnkey or design and build contract.8 - Government-owned enterprises in the Borrower's country may participate only if they can (c) establish that they (i) are legally and financially autonomous, (ii) operate under commercial law, and (iii) are not dependent agencies of the Borrower or Sub-Borrower.9 - (d) Any firm, individual, parent company, subsidiary, or previous form of organization constituted by or with any of the same individual(s) as principal(s) declared ineligible by the Bank in accordance with subparagraph (b) (v) and subparagraph (e) of paragraph 1.14 of these Policies concerning Prohibited Practices (as defined in paragraph 1.14) or declared ineligible by another International Financial Institution (IFI) and subject to agreements that the Bank may have for the mutual enforcement of sanctions shall be ineligible to be awarded a Bank-financed contract or to benefit from a Bank-financed contract, financially or in any other manner, during the period of time determined by the Bank.
+- (b) A firm (including their shareholders, directors, and key personnel) which has been engaged by the Borrower to provide consulting services for the preparation or implementation of a project, and any of its affiliates, shall be disqualified from subsequently providing goods and works or services (see footnote 3) resulting from or directly related to the firm's consulting services for such preparation or implementation.
+This provision does not apply to the various firms (consultants, contractors, or suppliers) which together are performing the contractor's obligations under a turnkey or design and build contract.8 - (c) A firm (including their shareholders, directors, and key personnel) that has a business relationship, including employment or other financial arrangement, prior to or during the execution of the contract, or family or personal relationship with a member of the Borrower's staff, consultants, consultancy firms, or Bank staff who are directly or indirectly involved in any part of: (i) the preparation of the technical specifications or equivalent, (ii) the bidding process for such contract, or (iii) the supervision of such contract, may not be awarded a contract, unless the conflict stemming from this relationship has been disclosed and resolved in a manner acceptable to the Bank throughout the selection process and the execution of the contract. - (d) Government-owned enterprises in the Borrower's country may participate only if they can establish that they (i) are legally and financially autonomous, (ii) operate under commercial law, and (iii) are not dependent agencies of the Borrower or Sub-Borrower.9 - (e) Any firm, individual, parent company, subsidiary, or previous form of organization constituted by or with any of the same individual(s) as principal(s) declared ineligible by the Bank in accordance with subparagraph (b) (v) and subparagraph (e) of paragraph 1.16 of these Policies concerning Prohibited Practices (as defined in paragraph 1.16) or declared ineligible by another International Financial Institution (IFI) and subject to agreements that the Bank may have for the mutual enforcement of sanctions shall be ineligible to be awarded a Bank-financed contract or to benefit from a Bank-financed contract, financially or in any other manner, during the period of time determined by the Bank.